-Methods
+5 3 Methods

-This section first presents the SANDHY downscaling method and the two postprocessing methods developed.
+This section first presents the SANDHY downscaling method and the two post-processing methods developed.
+Synthetic diagrams in Appendix A summarise the different methodological steps described in this section as well as their sequence.
 The performance scores used in the following study are then presented.

-3.1 SANDHY
+10 3.1 SANDHY

-The Stepwise ANalogue Downscaling method for HYdrology (SANDHY, Ben Daoud et al., 2011) follows an analogue approach based on the idea introduced by Lorenz (1969) that similar atmospheric situations lead to similar local effects.
+The SANDHY method (Ben Daoud et al., 2011) follows an analogue approach based on the idea introduced by Lorenz (1969) that similar atmospheric situations lead to similar local effects.
 The analogue approach uses two concurrent datasets over an archive period, from a large-scale reanalysis and a local-scale meteorological dataset.
 The large-scale reanalysis should also be available over the period to reconstruct, called target period.
-Large-scale predictors (like atmospheric circulation patterns) from any date in the target period are compared to those of the archive period and dates with the most similar predictors are chosen as analogues.
+Large-scale 15 predictors (like atmospheric circulation patterns) from any date in the target period are compared to those of the archive period and dates with the most similar predictors are chosen as analogues.
 Local-scale variables (or predictands) like precipitation or temperature from the analogue dates are taken as plausible values for the target date.
+Numerous applications of the analogue method with different parametrisations have been developed over the 20 last decades, notably in France (see, e.g., Dayon et al., 2015; Chardon et al., 2014; Yiou et al., 2014).
+Most of them use a unique analogy distance computed from one or several predictors to find the most relevant analogues, on the contrary to SANDHY that uses a stepwise approach where analogues subsets are sequentially refined with respect to different predictors.
+25

-The SANDHY method is described by four analogy levels optimised by Ben Daoud et al. (2011, 2015) on the Seine and Saône basins and summarised in Table 1.
+The SANDHY method is described by four analogy levels optimised by Ben Daoud et al. (2011, 2016) on the Seine and Saône basins and summarised in Table 1.
 The predictand considered is daily precipitation, as the initial aim of this method was quantitative precipitation forecast.
-The first step is a selection of N analogue days - N depending on the length of the archive period - on temperature at 925 and 600 hPa with the exclusion of a four-day window around the target date.
-The second step is a selection on geopotential height at 500 and 1000 hPa with 170 analogues days retained.
+The first step is a selection of N analogue days on temperature at 925 and 600 hPa with the exclusion of a four-day window around the target date.
+N is taken 5 as $100 \times$ the number of years in the archive period.
+The second step is a selection on aeopotential height at 500 and 1000 hPa with 170 analogues days retained.
 The third step selects 70 analogues thanks to an analogy on vertical velocity at 850 hPa and the final step selects 25 analogues on humidity, considered as the product of the precipitable water content and the relative humidity at 850 hPa.
+Predictors were extracted from ERA-40 and the 10 precipitation predictand from Safran.
 The similarity criterion used for the analogy levels on temperature, vertical velocity and humidity is the Euclidean distance, with equal weights when different pressure levels are used.
-The analogy on geopotential height is measured through the the similarity between fields shape with the Teweles and Wobus (1954) criterion.
-More details on the SANDHY method, and especially the times of the day at which the predictors are retrieved can be found in Radanovics et al. (2013).
+The analogy on geopotential height is measured through the similarity between fields shape with the Teweles and Wobus (1954) criterion.
+The synthetic diagram in Fig. A1 summarises the different steps described above.
+15